mayanbennoun/nginx-dropin-secure/README.md

 | **vex.json** | Generated the OpenVEX document for CVE-2026-9256 with the correct `inline_mitigation_already_exist` justification and the commit-level action statement. |

 Gemini was used as a tool for brainstorming, understanding task scoope and specifics, and also as explantory tool to clarify the cve's and remidiation for it.

+I felt AI assited in helping me to review cve data, easily offer candiates for cve to focus on verify, debug docker image build bugs, but when trying to offer the docker image built he tried to over simplfy and remove core features.